Ragmthy/gralhix_osint_exercises/OSINT Exercise 26/OSINT Exercise 026.md

 ![image](ans_pics/pic04_samsung%20building.png)

 And correspondingly, the KapitalBank featured in the photograph that shows the Samsung Galaxy building in that particular angle is not fully far off from it.
-That particular coordinate is therefore:

 ![image](ans_pics/pic05_bus_stop_with_samsung.png)